dongz-igaw/homeworks/README.md

 ![HomeWorks Framework](https://s3.ap-northeast-2.amazonaws.com/homeworks.igaworks.com/main/src/images/homeworks_cover.png)

-This project helps develop the front end in a modern and cool way.
+This project helps develop the front-end in a modern and cool way.

 Yes!, This project may look similar to the purpose of Bootstrap or Foundation framework.

-But this project has a plan more than bigger than one fundamentally.
+But this project has a plan more bigger than one fundamentally.

 Support for angular directives and reactive components is also under development.